enzymejs/enzyme/docs/api/ReactWrapper/name.md

 # `.name() => String|null`

 Returns the name of the current node of this wrapper.
 If it's a composite component, this will be the name of the component.
-If it's native DOM node, it will be a string of the tag name.
+If it's a native DOM node, it will be a string of the tag name.
 If it's `null`, it will be `null`.

 The order of precedence on returning the name is: `type.displayName` -> `type.name` -> `type`.